Free Business Support Offered as Great Western Highway Closure Continues

 Australia’s oldest retirement living community has entered a new chapter, with construction officially underway on a major expansion at Anglicare’s Castle Hill Villages.
 The first sod was turned this week on the next stage of development at the historic site, which has been providing retirement living and aged

 The excitement surrounding the return of Richmond’s historic Regent Theatre was on full display this week, with the venue’s Official Reopening Show selling out in under an hour on Wednesday, February 4.
-Iconic Australian musician Ian Moss will headline the celebrations with a special one-night-only solo performance on
+Iconic Australian musician Ian Moss will headline the celebrations with a special one-night-only solo

 The nationwide pay rise for early-childhood educators is welcome news but for many families in the Hawkesbury, it arrives against the backdrop of a deepening childcare shortage and controversial Council rent hikes that threaten existing services.
-What’s new nationally: a pay increase for ECEC workers A government-backed wage boost
+What’s new nationally: a pay increase for ECEC workers A government-backed

 Windsor Ten Pin marks 40 years as Hawkesbury’s retro bowling hub—keeping free-fall pins, league spirit, and local memories rolling.